Planning an Italy road trip? Here are itinerary ideas for Northern and Southern Italy, plus maps, route planner, best places to visit and more!

 Some of our favourite places in the lakes include:

 - Sirmione on Lake Garda.
 This picturesque town dates back to Roman times.
-The fortress is 12th century and you can book a tour around the inside if you wish- the views down the lake are even better higher up.
+The fortress is 12th century and is one of the most beautiful castles in Italy.
+You can book a tour around the inside if you wish- the views down the lake are even better higher up.

 - Grotte di Catullo- ruins of a Roman Villa built over 2000 years ago!
 Get here as early as you can because it’s a huge tourist attraction and by mid-morning it will be very crowded.